 Stay Organized — Really Organized

 As your work-at-home enterprise grows, keep it organized.
 Invest in a meticulous physical filing system, comprehensive digital backups of key files, and off-site storage as necessary to keep everything in order.
+A home cleaning service may come in handy for better office organization.

 Set Up a “Satellite Office”